 This specialization focuses on technologies and systems that enable data analytics on huge data sets.
 Students will learn the internals of databases and data analytics systems, from data representation, to query processing, multidimensional indexing and query optimization.
 A particular focus will be given to distributed analytics of huge data sets on a distributed, parallel system as well as the processing of textual data.
 Lectures will be accompanied by a hands-on lab course where students implement a data analytics engine as well as a student project where a student team will design and implement a solution to a practical analytics problem.

-This specialization consists of the following 6 courses:
+This specialization consists of the following courses (students must choose between H&DIS and LSDADM):

-More information on the workshop can be found in the Workshop page.
+More information on the final event can be found in the Final event page.